LazoCoder/Pokemon-Terminal/README.md

 # Suggestions

 I highly suggest making the font colors black and the terminal window transparent.
-Some of the images have both light and dark colours and so it can be difficult to see the font sometimes.
+Some of the images have both light and dark colours and so it can be difficult to see the text sometimes.
 Transparency resolves this issue.
 Since *Pokemon Terminal* only changes the background, the transparency must be done manually:

 1. Navigate to iTerm2 > Preferences > Profiles > Window
 2. Set the transparency to the center value.